MissVeronica/um-unique-account-id/README.md

 1. Unique User Account ID - Form ID:prefix or meta_key format - Enter the UM Registration Form ID and the Unique User Account ID Prefix or meta_key format one setting per line.
 2. Unique User Account ID - Number of digits - Enter the number of digits in the Unique User Account ID.
 Default value is 5.
 3. Unique User Account ID - meta_key - Enter the meta_key name of the Unique User Account ID field.
 Default name is 'um_unique_account_id'
+4. Don't add a field to the Registration Form with this meta_key.

 ### Prefix format
 <code>4840 : ABCD